 Peppermint is a cooling herb that can really help you beat the heat – especially when paired with watermelon.
 This herb has a familiar taste that needs no description, but you may not be as familiar with peppermint’s distant relative, bee balm.
 Most often described as somewhat sweet, with hints of oregano and bergamot citrus, this herb has a unique flavor all its own.

-Bee balm blossoms are stunning and quintessentially summer, which makes them perfect for celebratory summer solstice libations.
+Bee balm blossoms are stunning and quintessentially summer, which makes them perfect for celebratory summer libations.
 Read on for the recipe!

 Bee Balm and Melon Infused Water Recipe